Meet the Family

 Soon after meeting, Gloria and Stan became a team and worked together at constructing the lodge, rebuilding the Guest Ranch business, and raising a dynamic family.

 Cathy is the first of the Cowley children, and the most organized!
 Cathy has worked in all aspects of the Ranch, and decided at an early age that she preferred to "push a pencil" rather than work outside.
 She found her passion in teaching students and helping children into a knowledgeable and bright future.
 That aspiration brought her to graduating with her Masters of Education from Gonzaga University.
-Cathy is currently Assistant Principal at a Calgary High School.
+Cathy is currently a Principal at a Calgary Public Jr. High School.

 Cathy, along with her husband, Woody, who is also a teacher, and children, Taylor and Aalia live in Calgary, Alberta.
 They enjoy participating with the larger functions at the Ranch and riding in the Calgary Stampede Parades!